wmalab/DiffGR/README.md

 ```

-The genomic result table contains the following elements:
+The genomic region result table contains the following elements:

 ```